-Sony Blocks PS Remote Play on the Logitech G Cloud and Similar Devices.
+Sony Blocks PS Remote Play with Most Mobile Controllers and Handhelds on Android.
 But You Can Work Around It!

 PlayStation has great games.
 Games that I would love to take on the go with me – to different parts of my house and even on the road.
-In a recent review of PlayStation Remote Play, I noted, however, that the official Sony Remote Play app doesn’t work with the Razer Kishi, GameSir and almost all other mobile controllers – except for the Backbone One PlayStation Edition where the PS logo officially appears indicating Sony’s blessing.
+In a recent review of PlayStation Remote Play, I noted, however, that the official Sony Remote Play app doesn’t work with the Razer KishiGameSir, and almost all other mobile controllers—except for the Backbone One PlayStation Edition, which features the PS logo, indicating Sony’s blessing.
+For other versions of the Backbone controller, you appear to be still out of luck – on Android at least.

-In addition to failing to work with these popular mobile controllers, the PlayStation Remote Play app also doesn’t work on popular gaming devices like the Logitech G Cloud, Razer Edge and Ayn Odin.
-You can install the app on the device, but, unfortunately, none of the controls on your handheld will do anything when accessing your remote PS4 or PS5.
+In addition to not working with the popular mobile controllers mentioned above, the PlayStation Remote Play app also doesn’t work on devices like the Razer Edge and Ayn Odin.
+You can install the app on the device, but unfortunately, none of the controls on your handheld will work when accessing your remote PS4 or PS5.
+Logitech has introduced some clever workarounds for the G Cloud (see below), and the device now supports the official PS Remote Play app.

 Logitech G Cloud Xbox Gaming

-Regardless of Sony’s intention, the good news is that we are here to help you work around these limitations.
+Regardless of Sony’s intention, the good news is that we are here to help you work around these limitations no matter what device you use.

 We love community solutions here at Cloud Dosage, and this one is great!
-Instead of using the official PlayStation Remote Play app, you can use a community developed app (reverse engineered) called PSPlay: Remote Play.
+Instead of using the official PlayStation Remote Play app, you can use a community-developed app (reverse-engineered) called PXPlay: Remote Play.
 The Android app costs $5.99, has been downloaded over 100K times and has a 4.8 star rating in the Google Play store.

 While I know downloading apps from small developers on the Play Store makes some people nervous, this app has made many users happy.
 We’ve also tested it ourselves, and it definitely does what it says it does: